lakshanagirase386-droid/Amazone-clone/README.md

 # Amazone-clone
-My Project Amazone clonecreated using html and css
+My Project Amazone clone created using html and css